JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML TerminologyBox

-An OML TerminologyBox is an OML Context for defining a domain-specific vocabulary as a logical set of OML TerminologyBoxStatement(s), possibly by reuse of other vocabularies via OML TerminologyBoxAxiom(s).
+An OML TerminologyBox is an OML Module for defining a domain-specific vocabulary as a logical set of OML TerminologyBoxStatement(s), possibly by reuse of other vocabularies via OML TerminologyBoxAxiom(s).
 The semantics of an OML TerminologyBox domain-specific vocabulary is defined